lizkovalchuk/Tutorials/ES6.md

 <a data="default-parameters"></a>
 ### ___Default Parameters___

-The default parameter are used when a passed argument is undefined.
+The default parameter is used when a passed argument is undefined.
 ```javascript
 function greeting(name = "Anonymous") {
   return "Hello " + name;